 Commons are special.
 They are older than Domesday and once covered half of England.
 But the majority were inclosed in the 17th and 18th centuries so now only a small residue survives.

-Commons provide a pleasant space for local communities, a place to exercise and experience nature, and to allow children to play.
+Commons provide a pleasant space for local communities, a place to exercise and experience nature and to allow children to play.
 They also enhance a locality’s sense of identity.
-It is crucial, therefore, that the views of the local community are considered in any decision on the use and management of commons.
+Therefore, the views of the local community must be considered in any decision on the use and management of commons.

 Society places such a high value on commons that they are given the highest level of protection.
 Certain changes, known as restricted works, even if temporary, can be made only with the consent of the Secretary of State for Environment, Food and Rural Affairs.
 Matters that would be weighed for such consent would include:

 - interests of owners, occupiers and right holders;

 - public interests, including:

 - nature conservation;